teobiton/tex-flow/report/tex_README.md

 ## LaTex compilation

-The main.tex can be compile by using the ``make`` command.
+The main.tex can be compiled by using the ``make`` command.
 It should also be compatible with TexStudio.